skip to content

 00:27:40 - Scott Steinlage

 Can you relate to that, Anthony?
-Because like, you know, being in Devrel is totally different than being in the engineering team in like DevOps or whatever.
-Right.
-Like, and then you have your external community that you hang around with and do things with and chat with online.
-It's very similar kind of, you know.
+Because, you know, being in DevRel is totally different than being in the engineering team in DevOps or whatever, right?
+And then you have your external community that you hang around with and do things with and chat with online.
+It's very similar, kind of, you know.

 00:27:56 - Chris Ferdinandi